Guide to the best Wisconsin Halloween events and activities, including Halloween parties, haunted houses, and more.

 Halloween events in Madison don’t come any bigger than Freakfest, an annual Halloween party hosted downtown.

-The event used to be known as The State Street Halloween Party but rebranded in an attempt to change the direction of the party, which had been getting increasingly rowdy year on year.
+The event used to be known as The State Street Halloween Party but was rebranded in an attempt to change the direction of the party, which had been getting increasingly rowdy year after year.

 5. Visit the Haunted Forest at Schuster’s Farm